adcimon/lobby-server/README.md

 General-purpose WebSocket-based lobby server.
 The project is built with [Node.js](https://nodejs.org/) and [Nest.js](https://nestjs.com/).

+The [API documentation](https://adcimon.github.io/lobby-server/api/) can be found inside the `api` folder.

 The `.env` files have the environment variables used by the server.

 | Variables |